AdithyaSean/next-step-recommendations/docs/development.md

 ## Overview

-The **Next Step Recommendations** microservice is responsible for providing career predictions based on student profiles.
-It integrates with the **Next Step Users** microservice to fetch student data and uses pre-trained machine learning models hosted in a Python service to generate career predictions.
+The **Next Step Recommendations** microservice is responsible for hosting the pre-trained career prediction model and providing real-time career recommendations based on student profiles.
+The microservice integrates with the **Next Step Users** microservice to fetch student data and uses the pre-trained machine learning model to generate career predictions.
 The microservice exposes REST endpoints for real-time predictions and batch predictions.

 ## Features